jycybersec/SIEM-ELASTIC/README.md

 - **Condition**: More than 5 failed login attempts from the same IP within 10 minutes.
 - **Trigger**: Monitor authentication logs for `event.type:authentication_failure`.
 - **Detection**:
-'''Rule Name: Excessive Login Failures
+'''json Rule Name: Excessive Login Failures
 Conditions:
   - When count() of event.type:authentication_failure from the same source.ip
     is greater than 5 in the last 10 minutes